ruveendra/Notes-App/README.md

 Possible Errors

--On refresh the web page will direct you back to the login page, since the verify token route is broken. possibly due to caching beacuse I get the error on postman even when the route is commented.
+-On refresh the webpage will direct you back to the login page.
+This is because when returning the status of the token sometimes route breaks. possibly due to caching beacuse the error is present even when the relevant back-end function is commented.

--There is always room for improvments in the UI/UX of the application

--Pagination buttons need some work (it is somewhat buggy)
+-Pagination buttons need some work